mercadopago/devsite-docs/guides/changelog/current-year.en.md

 - **Documentation updates:** Guides, references and tutorials to help you monetize your business by integrating Mercado Pago.

+## November 25, 2019

+To meet the highest security standards, we seek to always be updated.
+Therefore, the old version of **IPN notifications (Instant Payment Notification)** will no longer be available from {November 29}.

+If you are using it, **you must check your version and update it to avoid problems and loss of service.** In case you don't want to do it, you can use other types of notifications that we offer.

+You can find all the necessary information in the [migration guide](#).

 ----[mlc, mco]----

 ## September 25th, 2019